kgrewee/roobie/docs/themes/intro.md

 ```

 ## Example theme
 Example of the Roobie light theme.
 You can edit these variables and make it your own.
-You can also create custom themes.
+Add variables but **never** remove.
+Themes are the foundation of Roobie, the base variables are required.
 ```css
 [theme="light"] {
     /*Base*/